AquaTree-A/micro_minecraft_fpga/README.md

 ## Overview

 This repository contains the complete implementation of the Micro Minecraft project, including the SystemVerilog code for 3D rendering and other functionalities.
 The project also includes C code for keyboard interaction and Python scripts for converting Minecraft 2D texture images to ROM format used in our project.
+You can find a more detailed introduction to this project on Bilibili: [Micro Minecraft Project Video](https://www.bilibili.com/video/BV1PYhPedESV/)

 ## Contents